jbcodeforce/flink-studies/docs/index.md

 **Time** is a central concept in stream processing and can have different interpretations based on the context of the flow or environment:

 * **Processing Time** refers to the system time of the machine executing the task.
 It offers the best performance and lowest latency since it relies on the local clock.
+But it may lead to no deterministic results due to factors like ingestion delays, parallel execution, clock synch, backpressure...
 * **Event Time** is the timestamp embedded in the record at the event source level.
-Using event time ensures consistent and deterministic results, regardless of the order in which events are processed.
+Using event-time ensures consistent and deterministic results, regardless of the order in which events are processed.
 This is crucial for accurately reflecting the actual timing of events.
 * **Ingestion Time** denotes the time when an event enters the Flink system.
 It captures the latency introduced during the event's journey into the processing framework.

-In any time window, the order may not be guarantee, and some events with an older timestamp may fall outside of the time window boundaries.
+In any time window, the order of arrival may not be guarantee, and some events with an older timestamp may fall outside of the time window boundaries.
 To address this challenge, particularly when computing aggregates, it’s essential to ensure that all relevant events have arrived within the intended time frame.

 The watermark serves as a heuristic for this purpose.

 ### Watermarks

 Watermarks are special markers that indicate the progress of event time in the stream.
 They help manage late arrivals by allowing the system to understand when it can safely close a window, ensuring that all necessary events have been accounted for before processing the aggregate.

 [Watermarks](https://ci.apache.org/projects/flink/flink-docs-release-1.20/dev/event_timestamps_watermarks.html) are generated in the data stream at regular intervals and serve as indicators of the progression of time.
+They are special messages intermingled with other data records.
 Each watermark carries a timestamp that is calculated by subtracting an estimate of out-of-orderness from the largest timestamp encountered so far.
+This timestamp are always increasing.
+All records following a watermark should have a higher timestamp than the watermark, if not they are considered late data, and will be discarded.
 This mechanism allows the stream processing system to make informed decisions about when to close windows and process aggregates, ensuring that all relevant events are considered while still accommodating the inherent variability in event arrival times.

 ![](./diagrams/watermark.drawio.png)

 Late arrived events are ignored as the complete information window is already gone.
-Within a window,states are saved on disk and need to be cleaned once the window is closed.
+Within a window, states are saved on disk and need to be cleaned once the window is closed.
 The watermark is the limit from where the garbage collection can occur.

-he out-of-orderness estimate serves as an educated guess and is defined for each individual stream.
+The out-of-orderness estimate serves as an educated guess and is defined for each individual stream.
 Watermarks are essential for comparing timestamps of events, allowing the system to assert that no earlier events will arrive after the watermark's timestamp.

 Watermarks are crucial for effectively processing out-of-order events, especially when dealing with multiple sources.
 In scenarios involving IoT devices and network latency, it’s possible to receive an event with an earlier timestamp even after the operator has already processed events with that timestamp from other sources.
 Importantly, watermarks are applicable to any timestamps and are not limited to window semantics.

-When working with Kafka topic partitions, the absence of watermarks can present challenges.
+When working with Kafka topic partitions, the absence of watermarks may represent some challenges.
 Watermarks are generated independently for each stream and partition.
 When two partitions are combined, the resulting watermark will be the oldest of the two, reflecting the point at which the system has complete information.
 If one partition stops receiving new events, the watermark for that partition will not progress.
 To ensure that processing continues over time, an idle timeout configuration can be implemented.

 The watermark generator operates within the Kafka consumer before the events are injected into the Flink stream or table, ensuring that the event time semantics are preserved throughout the processing pipeline.